codenamerhu/ParkingMachine/README.md

 func getQuantity(change: Int, totalCentsInChange: Int) -> Int { ... }
 ```
-returns number of Note/Coin in change
+- returns number of Note/Coin in change
+- eliminates repetions when as used in the for loop